 Usability: As compared to Vagrant, the architecture of Docker is difficult to understand.
 Instead, Vagrant is quite easier to understand, get up and run.

-Supported: You can use Docker not just to Linux, but also on macOS and Windows Office, and Vagrant is also available for same operating systems.
+Supported: You can use Docker not just to Linux, but also on macOS and Windows Office, and Vagrant is also available for the same operating systems.

-Virtualization Type: Docker and Vagrant have different kinds of virtualization, while Docker is virtual environment tool, Vagrant is more related to the virtual machines.
+Virtualization Type: Docker and Vagrant have different kinds of virtualization, while Docker is a virtual environment tool, Vagrant is more related to the virtual machines.

 Size & Speed: In case of Vagrant, it has this sophisticated working problem, where it works only with full virtualization, no matter what we use, for instance, Hyper-V or Virtual Box.
 Vagrant is again a full-virtualization, in case of including the virtualization of hardware.
 Thus, it is large in size and heavy to run.
 It is also said that it’s difficult to be used for integration when it is launched in Production.